blowdart/AspNetSameSiteSamples/AspNet35CSharp/README.md

 ## Intercepting cookies you do not control

+In .NET 3.5 there is no reliable way to intercept responses outside of an unmanaged IIS module.
+While you may be tempted to use the `Application_PreSendRequestHeaders` global event it is [unreliable](https://docs.microsoft.com/en-us/dotnet/api/system.web.httpapplication.presendrequestheaders?view=netframework-3.5) and is unaware of any modules in your ASP.NET pipeline.
+Attempting to use this event will cause Access Violation exceptions that will crash the process hosting your application.

-In .NET 3.5 you can intercept the request/response pipeline to adjust a cookie setting before it is written back to the client.
-The sample code creates a session cookie, which in .NET 3.5 is unaware of the sameSite attribute so the [global.asx](Global.asx.cs) `Application_PostAcquireRequestState` event can be used to intercept the response.
-The sample adds both the sameSite attribute and adjusts the `Secure` property to the session cookie to match the new changes made in Chrome.
+However you can you can intercept the request/response pipeline to adjust the session and forms authentication cookies before it is written back to the client.
+The sample code creates a session cookie and a forms authentication cookie, which in .NET 3.5 are unaware of the sameSite attribute so the [global.asx](Global.asx.cs) `Application_PostAcquireRequestState` event is then used to intercept the response.
+The sample adds both the sameSite attribute and adjusts the `Secure` property to the session and forms authentication cookies to match the new changes made in Chrome.
 Your website must be running on HTTPS for the secure flag to work as expected.
+This technique reliably works for the session and forms authentication cookies due to where the are created in the asp.net pipeline, it may not work for cookies that are created outside of typical location, if you have other cookies you wish to adjust you will need to experiment to see if this technique works for them.

 ```c#
 public class Global : System.Web.HttpApplication